runn3rr/runnercmd/README.md

 # RunnerCMD
-This Python script emulates a fake Command Prompt (CMD) with additional features, one of which is "spamping."
+This script emulates a fake Command Prompt (CMD) with additional features, one of which is "spamping."
 Spamping utilizes Python to ping a specified IP address using threading, sending multiple pings concurrently for a rapid network test.
 Along with other custom functionalities, the script mimics the look and feel of a standard CMD window while offering playful or practical enhancements like simultaneous pings, all within a simple Batch script environment.

 # Build
 1. Open Command Prompt (WIN + R, cmd.exe) then cd to the directory of the `\py\main.py` script.